 Mission & Sacred Heart Philosophy

-Stuart’s mission is to prepare young women for lives of exceptional leadership and service, through a challenging and innovative curriculum, superb teaching, and close attention to each girl’s personal development.
+Stuart’s mission is to prepare young women for lives of exceptional leadership and service.
+We achieve this with a challenging and innovative curriculum, superb teaching, and close attention to each girl’s personal development.

 Part of an international community of Sacred Heart schools, Stuart is an independent Catholic school that welcomes and embraces students of all faiths and backgrounds, helping them to become accomplished, committed women whose confidence, global perspective and passion for justice will transform the world in which they live.